BLUEAMETHYST-Studios/copra/README.md

 ### How can I install it?

-You can't but, you'll find a guide in the INSTALLATION.md
+You currently can't, but when it is ready you'll find a guide in the [INSTALLATION.md](https://github.com/BLUEAMETHYST-Studios/copra/blob/main/INSTALLATION.md)

 ## Compiler Progress